ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/IVehicleGraphics2DTimeComponentsEventCollectionElement.rst

 IVehicleGraphics2DTimeComponentsEventCollectionElement
 ======================================================

-.. py:class:: IVehicleGraphics2DTimeComponentsEventCollectionElement
+.. py:class:: ansys.stk.core.stkobjects.IVehicleGraphics2DTimeComponentsEventCollectionElement

    IVehicleGraphics2DTimeComponentsElement

    Provide properties to configure the vehicle's appearance in 2D and 3D views.
 The interface is used with event interval collections only.

-.. py:currentmodule:: ansys.stk.core.stkobjects
+.. py:currentmodule:: IVehicleGraphics2DTimeComponentsEventCollectionElement

 Overview
 --------